 Fixed-wing aircraft slated for air-warfare missions rank as the number one aviation and shipbuilding investment over the coming 10 years for U.S. partners and allies in the Asia-Pacific, according to an Aviation Week Intelligence Network (AWIN) analysis of data provided by Avascent Analytics.
 As a group, Australia, India, Indonesia, Japan, Malaysia, Pakistan, Singapore, South Korea, Taiwan, and Thailand are slated to spend about $146.5 billion for fixed-wing aircraft between fiscal 2009 ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Fixed-Wing Aircraft Lead Asia-Pacific Defense Acquisitions".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Fixed-Wing Aircraft Lead Asia-Pacific Defense Acquisitions".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.